19hours/sg-statutes/Acts/Broadcasting Act.md

 ### Control of substantial shareholdings in broadcasting companies

-35\.—(1) No person shall, on or after 2nd September 20022, become a substantial shareholder of a broadcasting company without first obtaining the approval of the Minister.
+35\.—(1) No person shall, on or after 2nd September 2002\*, become a substantial shareholder of a broadcasting company without first obtaining the approval of the Minister.

-2Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).
+\*Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).

 [19/2002]